 By promoting renewable energy, the project is in line with the current sustainable development priorities of Brazil.
+The DNA of Brazil confirmed that the project assists in achieving sustainable development.

-The project correctly applies the simplified baseline methodology for selected small-scale CDM project activity categories, category I.D - Renewable electricity generation for a grid (AMS-I.D, Version 10 of 23 December 2006).
-The additionality of the project is demonstrated by applying the barrier analysis contained in Attachment A to the simplified modalities and procedures for small-scale CDM project activities.
+The project correctly applies the simplified baseline methodology for selected small-scale CDM project activity categories, category I.D - Renewable electricity generation for a grid (AMS-I.D, Version 13 of 14 December 2007).
+The additionality of the project is demonstrated by applying the barrier analysis as contained in Attachment A to the simplified modalities and procedures for small-scale CDM project activities.
 The presented barriers demonstrate that the project is not a likely baseline scenario.

-An ex-ante fixed combined margin emission coefficient of 0.9421 tCO2e/MWh for the Rondônia-Acre grid was calculated in accordance with the simplified baseline methodology for category I.D small-scale CDM project activities and ACM0002 version 6, i.e. the average of the simple operating margin and the build margin.
-The determination of this combined margin emission coefficient is based on actual electricity generation data provided by CERON, Eletrobras-GTON Isolated Systems Operational Plan and Eletronorte for the Rondônia-Acregrid.
+An ex-ante fixed combined margin emission coefficient of 0.9421 tCO2e/MWh for the Rondônia-Acre grid was calculated in accordance with the simplified baseline methodology for category I.D small-scale CDM project activities version 13, applying the combined margin approach.
+The determination of this combined margin emission coefficient is based on actual electricity generation data provided by CERON, Eletrobras-GTON Isolated Systems Operational Plan and Eletronorte for the Rondônia-Acre grid.